Symptom checker

 Since safe sleep campaigns began in Australia in 1991, SIDS/SUDI rates have fallen by approximately 85%.
 Red Nose Australia: 1300 998 698

 Research shows many parents who intend not to co-sleep do so anyway — particularly during night feeds.
-Being informed about risk reduction is therefore important for all parents, even those who plan to cot-sleep exclusively.
+Being informed about risk reduction is therefore important for all parents.

 Highest-risk situations — never co-sleep if: